 About the course

 This is a research degree leading to the award of a DPhil in Chemical Biology.
-Many training opportunities are available throughout the course, but the focus of the course is the research project.
+Many training opportunities are available throughout the course, including seminar series throughout the department and a world-class annual visiting speaker programme, but the focus of the course is the research project.

-At the end of the first year you will undergo a Transfer of Status assessment, which is to ensure that you have the potential to gain a doctorate.
-This assessment will be made on the basis of a report and oral examination.
+Students are admitted as Probationary Research Students.
+At the end of the first year, they undergo a Transfer of Status assessment, which is to ensure that they have the potential to gain a doctorate.
+This assessment is made on the basis of a report and oral examination.

-Research proceeds with termly reporting throughout the next two years, and there is the opportunity to follow further courses during this period.
-By the end of the third year you must pass Confirmation of Status, which is to ensure that you are on track to complete the thesis within a reasonable time.
+Research proceeds with quarterly reporting throughout the next two years, and there is the opportunity to follow further courses during this period.
+By the end of the third year, students must pass the Confirmation of Status assessment, which is to ensure that they are on track to complete the thesis within a reasonable time.

 The degree is examined by thesis and oral examination by two examiners, one of whom is normally from Oxford and one from elsewhere.

-Most DPhil graduates remain in chemistry, some in the educational sector, and some go into industry, particularly the health-related industries such as pharmaceuticals.
-There is a wide variety of other destinations - including scientific writing, patents, government and the civil service - and a few graduates go into financial services.
+Most students who have studied the DPhil in Chemical Biology remain in chemistry, some in the educational sector, and some go into industry, particularly the health-related industries such as pharmaceuticals.
+There is a wide variety of other destinations, including scientific writing, patent attorneys, government and the civil service; and a few go into financial services.

 Proven and potential academic excellence

 As a minimum, applicants should hold or be predicted to achieve the equivalent of the following UK qualifications:

 - a first-class or strong upper second-class undergraduate degree with honours in a subject relevant to the proposed research.